PF2-pasteur-fr/checkMyIndex/README.md

 * List of 12 indexes for 12 samples distributed on 4 lanes using each lane combination only once:

-`Rscript checkMyIndex.r --inputFile=inputIndexesExample.txt --multiplexingRate=3 --nbSamples=9 --uniqueCombination`
+`Rscript checkMyIndex.r --inputFile=inputIndexesExample.txt --multiplexingRate=3 --nbSamples=12 --uniqueCombination`

 * List of 12 indexes for 12 samples distributed on 4 lanes using each index only once:

-`Rscript checkMyIndex.r --inputFile=inputIndexesExample.txt --multiplexingRate=3 --nbSamples=9 --uniqueIndexes`
+`Rscript checkMyIndex.r --inputFile=inputIndexesExample.txt --multiplexingRate=3 --nbSamples=12 --uniqueIndexes`

-**To get some help**:

-Run the following command line to print the help page of the script:
+The help page of the script can be displayed running the following command:

 `Rscript checkMyIndex.r --help`